davewatters/sectech-ci-pp5/README.md

 ## - User Experience Design -

 ### Design Strategy Goals
-This eCommerce application is for a business-to-business (B2B) sales model, selling digital products & services as either single payment or recurring billing subscription.
+This eCommerce application is for a business-to-business (B2B) sales model, selling digital products & services as recurring billing subscriptions with some single payment products.
 The target customer is any small business needing software to fulfill cybersecurity and compliance requirements.
 Additionally, customers can buy support and consultancy services.
 The software products are delivered as electronic licence via email or download.
   - Create an online shop to sell IT service & software products to registered customers
   - Shop must be abe to process payments at point of sale
   - Site must be intuitive to read & navigate on both desktop & mobile devices - using Mobile-First design
   - Site must allow company admins and customers to authenticate and interact with the content, e.g. view accounts, purchase services and software licences, etc.
   - Site must inform the customer about latest compliance standards (e.g. PCI-DSS) and business cyber insurance requirements
+  - Site must allow users to sign up for the mailing list
+  - Site will ideally have a blog as a means to inform customers and to help raise the business' online presence.

 ### Design Scope to Deliver MVP
   - #### Site Owner Goals